aniket7c/chAInOracle/README.md

-# Global Event Prediction Project
+# Token Sentiment Analysis Project

-This project is aimed at predicting global events by leveraging decentralized data fetched using Chainlink, processed with AI data models like Gemini, and stored on the Morph L2 blockchain.
+This project is aimed at analysing the sentiment events by leveraging decentralized data news fetched using Chainlink, processed with AI data models like Gemini and rate the top 3 highlights of the respective token and do a sentiment analysis if its bearish or bullish, and stored on the Morph L2 blockchain.
 The predictions are then displayed in a user-friendly frontend interface.

 ## Technologies Used